waldur/ansible-waldur-generator/README.md

 1.  **Core System (`generator.py`, `plugin_manager.py`)**:
     -   **`Generator`**: The main orchestrator.
 It is type-agnostic.
 Its job is to:
-        1. Initialize the `PluginManager`.
+        1. Loop through each **collection** definition in the config.
-        2. Parse the API spec *once* using the shared `ApiSpecParser`.
+        2. For each collection, create the standard directory skeleton (`galaxy.yml`, etc.).
-        3. Loop through module definitions.
+        3. Loop through the **module** definitions within that collection.
-        4. For each definition, get the correct plugin from the `PluginManager`.
+        4. Delegate to the correct plugin to get a `GenerationContext`.
-        5. Call the plugin's `generate()` method, passing in the necessary tools like the config and API parser.
-        6. Take the returned `GenerationContext` and render the final module file.
+        5. Render the final module file.
-        7. Copy the plugin's associated `runner.py` file into `module_utils`.
+        6. Copy the plugin's `runner.py` and a shared `base_runner.py` into `module_utils`, rewriting their imports to make the collection self-contained.
     -   **`PluginManager`**: The discovery service.
-It finds and loads all available plugins registered under the `ansible_waldur_generator` entry point in `pyproject.toml`.
+It finds and loads all available plugins registered via entry points.

 2.  **Plugin Interface (`interfaces/plugin.py`)**:
-    -   **`BasePlugin`**: An abstract base class that defines the "contract" for all plugins.
-It requires two main methods:
+    -   **`BasePlugin`**: An abstract base class defining the contract for all plugins.
+It requires a `generate()` method that receives the module configuration, API parsers, and the current **collection context** (namespace/name) and returns a complete `GenerationContext`.

-        -   `get_type_name()`: Returns the string that links the plugin to the `type` key in the YAML config (e.g., `'crud'`).
-        -   `generate()`: The main entry point for the plugin.
-It receives the module configuration and API parsers and is responsible for returning a complete `GenerationContext` object.
+3.  **Runtime Components (`interfaces/runner.py`, `interfaces/resolver.py`)**:
+    -   **`BaseRunner`**: A concrete base class that provides shared runtime utilities for all runners, such as the `_send_request` helper for making API calls.
+    -   **`ParameterResolver`**: A reusable class that encapsulates all logic for converting user inputs (names/UUIDs) into API-ready data.
+It is instantiated by runners.

-3.  **Concrete Plugins (e.g., `plugins/crud/`)**:
+4.  **Concrete Plugins and Runners (e.g., `plugins/crud/`)**:
-    -   Each plugin is a self-contained directory containing:
+    -   Each plugin is a self-contained directory with:
-        -   **`config.py`**: A Pydantic model for validating the plugin-specific sections of `generator_config.yaml`.
+        -   **`config.py`**: Pydantic models for validating its specific YAML configuration.
-        -   **`runner.py`**: The runtime logic for the generated Ansible module.
-This code is executed on the target host.
-        -   **`plugin.py`**: The implementation of `BasePlugin` (e.g., `CrudPlugin`).
-This class orchestrates the plugin-specific logic for generating the module's documentation, parameters, and runner context.
+        -   **`plugin.py`**: The generation-time logic.
+It implements `BasePlugin` and is responsible for creating the module's documentation, parameters, and runner context.
+        -   **`runner.py`**: The runtime logic.
+It inherits from `BaseRunner`, uses the `ParameterResolver`, and executes the module's core state management tasks (e.g., creating a resource if it doesn't exist).

 ### How to Add a New Plugin